Preston Mitchell

-Edward Preston Mitchell III was an American football coach and college athletics administrator.
+Edward Preston Mitchell III (May 6, 1914 – November 30, 1989) was an American football coach, college athletics administrator, and educator.
 He served as the head football at Delaware State University for one season, in 1959, compiling a record of 1–7.
 Mitchell came to Delaware State in 1956 when he was appointed as athletic director and head of the Department of Health and Physical Education.
-He has previously been athletic director and head of the Department of Health and Physical Education at Fisk University for two years.
+He had previously been athletic director and head of the Department of Health and Physical Education at Fisk University for two years.

+A native of Philadelphia, Mitchell graduated from Central High School.
+He attended Knoxville College and Temple University before serving in the United States Army in Africa and Europe during World War II.
 Mitchell earned a Bachelor of Arts degree at North Carolina College at Durham—now known as North Carolina Central University—and a Master of Arts degree and a Doctor of Philosophy degree at the University of Iowa.
+In 1948, he was hired as the football coach at Stephens-Lee High School in Asheville, North Carolina.
+Mitchell also taught physical education at Stephens-Lee.

+In 1962, Mitchell was hired as the head of the physical education department at Tennessee State University.
+He died on November 30, 1989, at Hubbard Hospital in Nashville, Tennessee, after suffering from cancer.
+Mitchell was buried at Nashville National Cemetery on December 4, 1989.